Nebraska’s Perfectly Peculiar People

 William Thompson

-In August of 1867 Union Pacific railroad worker William Thompson was attacked by a band of Cheyenne Indians, scalped, and left for dead.
-Reviving from the attack and retrieving his scalp, which the Indians had dropped, Thompson made it to Omaha with the scalp in a bucket of water.
+In August of 1867 Union Pacific railroad worker William Thompson was attacked by a band of Cheyenne, scalped, and left for dead.
+Reviving from the attack and retrieving his scalp, which the Cheyenne had dropped, Thompson made it to Omaha with the scalp in a bucket of water.
 Doctors were unable to reattach the scalp, and it was eventually donated to the Omaha Public Library, where it was displayed for many years.

 Famed explorer Henry M. Stanley saw Thompson on the train to Omaha: “His scalp, about nine inches in length and four in width, somewhat resembled a drowned rat as it floated curled up on the water.”
 Stanley, My Early Travels and Adventures in America and Asia (1895)